weatherforce/weatherforce.github.io/content/ipyreactwidgets_release.md

 # Do you like React?
 Do you like ipywidgets?
 Then you should have a look at ipyreactwidgets!

 We are proud to present a simple yet functioning version of a widget library for jupyter notebook using React for the front end.
-It does not aim to replace the great [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) project.
+The aim is not to replace the great [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) project.
 Instead, the project focuses on providing an alternative solution focused on using React for building widgets.
-For this specific use case, a React implementation of ipywidgets allows us to leverage both the efficiency and the ease of use of the React framework.
-Furthermore, using React allows developers to easily incorporate the [Material-UI](https://material-ui.com/) library into their project taking advantage of cool features such as theming and its component library designed with UX/UI best practices.
+A React implementation of ipywidgets allows us to leverage both the efficiency and usability of the React framework.
+Furthermore, using React allows developers to easily incorporate the [Material-UI](https://material-ui.com/) library into their project taking advantage of cool features such as theming and its components library designed with UX/UI best practices.

-It is really just that: an ipywidgets implementation replacing backbone with React.
-The aim is that you should be able to easily use your React components in jupyter-notebooks.
+It is really just that: an ipywidgets implementation replacing backbone.js with React.
+The aim is that you should be able to easily use and create your React components in jupyter-notebooks.
 The project is now quite young, yet it might become your next favorite widget library to build dashboards from notebooks!

 So, if you want, you can have a look at [the code here](https://gitlab.com/weatherforce-platform/ipyreactwidgets).